lprakashv/notes/leetcode-problems/dynamic-programming.markdown

 }
 ```

-## Q: Word can be broken into all the words in dict (all the sentences formed)
+## Word can be broken into all the words in dict (all the sentences formed)

 > like above with slight modification.